 We have had a busy year with Bald Eagles.
 The most common injuries we see in Bald Eagles are vehicle collisions, electrocution, territory fights and falls from their nest.
 Time for rehabilitation varies depending on the injury.
 Birds can spend anywhere from just a few days to several months in the flight barn.
 This time is critical to their recovery, giving them the strength to return to the wild.

-For this year (Jan- mid Nov) Audubon Center for Birds of Prey admitted 74 Bald Eagles.
-Of those, 22 passed through this flight barn and were released back to the wild.
+For this year (Jan- Nov) Audubon Center for Birds of Prey admitted 77 Bald Eagles.
+Of those, 24 passed through this flight barn and were released back to the wild.
 They use the flight barn to regain strength and stamina.
 If you have viewed the cameras and don’t see too much activity, birds spend a majority of the day “perching” since they are not in the wild searching for food.
+If you don't see any eagles in the enclosure right now, other species of raptors may be using this space temperately.

 We invite you to get involved with Audubon Center for Birds of Prey programs.
 Take the conservation pledge to commit to conserving energy, water and protecting habitat for birds.
 You can do this with simple steps at home and in your community.
 Each completed pledge form gets you a free visit to the Center.